 Construction is one of the major causes of erosion in Michigan.
 Without proper planning and management, over 100 tons of sediment per acre per year can be generated on some local construction sites.

 According to Part 91 of Act 451 of 1994 a designated County Enforcing Agency is responsible for the proper administration and enforcement of Soil Erosion and Sedimentation Control Practices.
 The Lenawee County Drain Commissioner has been appointed the enforcing agency for the County of Lenawee.

 A permit is required for any earth change that disturbs one or more acres, or is within 500 feet of a lake or stream.
 Exempted activities include plowing and tilling for crop production, and some activities related to logging and mining.

-To obtain a Soil Erosion & Sedimentation Control Permit, please submit all applicable information as described in: checklist and requirements for application, a completed application and appropriate fee: Application form / Fee schedule , and a signed acknowledgement of Responsibilities form: acknowledgment form to the Drain Commissioner's office.
+To obtain a Soil Erosion & Sedimentation Control Permit, please submit all applicable information as described in: checklist and requirements for application, and a completed application and appropriate fee: Application form / Fee schedule to the Drain Commissioner’s office.
 Staff will review the application promptly, issue a permit or request additional information.